parryc/thevoid/templates/leflan/language_lithuanian.md

 Reflexive forms are formed like non-reflexive verb, but with an additional suffix, as listed below.
 For plural forms, drop the final _-e_, ex. _dirbame_ → _dirbamės_.

-One may use the reflexive pronoun to emphasize the action being done is for oneself, in exclusion to others.
+One may use the reflexive pronoun to emphasize the action being done is for oneself, in exclusion to others, or to indicate more personal engagement with the action at hand.
 If no reflexive form of the verb exists, than using the reflexive pronoun is sufficient.

 ### Present Tense (PRS)